 2. Possible Substitute for Conventional Fossil Fuels

 The utilization of shale oil as a possible substitute for conventional fossil fuels offers a diverse set of advantages.
-Most notably, shale oil can be subjected to refinement processes that create a wide array of fuels, such as diesel fuel, gasoline, and liquid petroleum gas (LPG).
+Most notably, shale oil can be subjected to refinement processes that create various fuels, such as diesel fuel, gasoline, and liquid petroleum gas (LPG).
 This, in turn, furnishes a way to supplement the current supply of traditional fuels.

 3. Preserve Natural Resources